teaganrm/teaganrm.github.io/README.md

 # Personal Website
- ~THIS WEBSITE IS A WORK IN PROGRESS~
+ //THIS WEBSITE IS A WORK IN PROGRESS//
  This website is being built to showcase all my programming projects